 “Scaling Up” by Verne Harnish.
 It teaches you how to scale your business.
-From the financial aspects of scaling to hiring people, this book is an incredible asset when it comes to growing your business without losing control of quality or your culture.
+From the financial aspects of scaling to hiring people, this book is an incredible asset when it comes to growing your business while controlling the quality and your culture.
 I recommend this book to everyone.
 It helped me grow a financial business to over $150 million a year in sales.

 What is your favorite quote?

-“Success is not final; failure in not fatal: it’s the courage to continue that counts.”
+“Success is not final; failure is not fatal: it’s the courage to continue that counts.”
 Winston Churchill